SkillsFundingAgency/das-employmentcheck/README.md

 ### Application logs
 Application logs for are for local environment are written to text files stored in the `src\SFA.DAS.EmploymentCheck.Api\logs\` folder.

+### Tests
+All tests in the solution can be executed using `dotnet test` command.
+#### Unit Tests
+There are several unit test projects in the solution built using C#, NUnit, Moq, Dapper .NET and AutoFixture.
+#### Database Integration Tests
+There are two projects for testing data access repositories:
+* **SFA.DAS.EmploymentCheck.Data.IntegrationTests** - for testing database integration in the Functions App.
+These tests have a default configuration which uses `(localdb)\MSSQLLocalDB` to create and deploy a new Employment Check database during test set-up and drop this database at test clean-up.
+* **SFA.DAS.EmploymentCheck.Api.IntegrationTests** - for testing database integration in the API.
+These tests will insert the required data into an existing database at test set-up and delete these data at test clean-up.
+The following configuration is required in the `config.json` file to run these tests against a locally deployed database:
+    ```
+    {
+      "DbConnectionString": "Server=(localdb)\\MSSQLLocalDB;Database=SFA.DAS.EmploymentCheck.Database;Integrated Security=True;"
+    }
+    ```
+#### System Acceptance Tests
+These tests are written using [SpecFlow .NET](https://specflow.org/) BDD Framework with Gherkin specifications.
+These tests have the following dependencies:
+* MSSQLLocalDB
+* Azurite (Azure Storage Emulator)
+* Azure Functions Core Tools
+* WireMock .NET
+These tests use `BeforeTestRun` and `BeforeScenario` SpecFlow test bindings to create a new Employment Check database, create mocks for each external API and spin-off an azure function host to enable execution of HTTP Triggered Azure Durable Orchestrators from the test step definition files written in C#.

 ## Tools and Utilities
 ### HMRC API Authentication Service stub